► Lamborghini Urus goes racing

 Lamborghini Urus: price and when to buy

-Expect right-hand drive sales to start in late summer 2018, priced from around £165,000, a whisker above the Huracan sports car’s entry point of £155k.
+Right-hand drive sales started in the UK in late summer 2018, priced from around £165,000, a whisker above the Huracan sports car’s entry point of £155k.

 Lamborghini Urus: design